 Soup is comfort food to me when the weather starts to get chilly; it has a rich, earthy flavor that is best with fresh, in-season winter squash.
 Check out my fun Acorn Soup Web Story, too!

 You get two recipes today!
 I include both dairy-free and vegan options so anyone can enjoy this soup!

 When Franz Bakery asked me to create a recipe using their Gluten Free 7 Grain Bread, I wanted to show you a fun new way to use their bread.
 (If you are craving something more traditional, I made a delicious Ricotta and Strawberry Stuffed French Toast recipe with Franz.)

-How to make homemade gluten free croutons:
+How to make gluten free croutons:

 You will love how easy gluten free croutons are really easy to make.

 - Pull out a few slices of Franz gluten free bread.
 (I had about 4 cups of bread cubes when I was done.)